Save an extra 10% on registration by downloading the complimentary e-Book Becoming a Strategic Business Owner by Daniel Murphy.

 - Improved sales operations

-- Better quality of life for CEO (more time / more money)
+- Better quality of life for CEO (more time / income)

 - Increased business value

-Whom do I help?
-Most of my clients are / have been business owners, but I have also worked with senior leaders / executives of federal agencies and large businesses.
-My CEO clients tend to have sales between $1M-$25M and have 1 or more of the following concerns:
+WHOM WE HELP: Most of my clients are / have been business owners, but I have also worked with senior leaders / executives of federal agencies and large businesses.
+My SMB clients tend to have sales between $1M-$25M and have 1 or more of the following concerns:

 - Sales growth has slowed